nicolastah/semantic-style-transfer/README.md

 I recommend creating **isolated Python environments** using [Virtualenv](https://virtualenv.pypa.io/en/stable/). **Vital** to **avoid dependencies conflicts** when working on different projects.
 Here are 2 tutorials that should help you get started, [tuto1](http://thepythonguru.com/python-virtualenv-guide/) and [tuto2](http://www.simononsoftware.com/virtualenv-tutorial-part-2/).

+## Speed
+Talk about the speed with GPU.
+Do it with different mage size (similar as Titus).
+Then do the same without GPU.
+Say that it is also possbile but it is slower

 ## Acknowledgement
 - Guided Gram Matrices is based on Gatys' paper [Controlling Perceptual Factors in Neural Style Transfer](https://arxiv.org/abs/1611.07865)
 - Our implementation is based on [anishathalye/neural-style](https://github.com/anishathalye/neural-style)